 While traveling seems a luxury, it’s worth spending for because of its many benefits.
 It allows you to experience different cultures, expand your network, develop new skills, and strengthen your bond with family and friends.

 Ideally, you should save for your travel expenses.
-But if a great travel opportunity comes along and you need money right away, a personal loan can help you avoid missing that out.
+But if a great travel opportunity comes along and you need money right away, a personal loan can avoid missing that out.

 7. Vehicle Purchase